c3c1l1a/Koji-image-puzzle-game/README.md

 ## About The Game

-Controls: Touch and drag to move the object
+Controls: Touch or ARROW KEYS to move, shots are fired automatically

 # Customizations